Moving Back to Canada from the UK

-- Similar systems such as telephone, internet, financial linkages, and language, make the move easy in many ways.
+- Many similar systems such as telephone, internet, financial linkages, and language, make the move easy in many ways.

-- Former Colony of the UK - Canada has many structural similarities, such as our parliamentary system, cultural traditions shared by large numbers of people in both countries, close treaty and political alliances, and more.
+- Canada is a former colony of the UK and as a result has many structural similarities, such as our parliamentary system, cultural traditions shared by large numbers of people in both countries, and close treaty and political alliances.

 - A sense of mobility - people have been moving to and from Canada from the UK for literally hundreds of years.